 Value for money is very much a relative theory when it comes to yachts of this size, but it's probably fair to say that a new Horizon will undercut its European rivals of a similar size on price.

-The other consideration with Horizon is the freedom to customize, which it does to a greater level than many of its competitors in the semi-custom sector.
+The other consideration with Horizon is the freedom to customise, which it does to a greater level than many of its competitors in the semi-custom sector.
 You're essentially getting the near full-custom build experience for the cost of a semi-custom yacht.

 Our Verdict